 - Bake Italian sesame cookies at 375°F for 20 or so minutes, or until golden.
 Immediately transfer them to a wire rack to cool completely.

-There are different ways you can tweak these cookies depending upon family tradition and preference.
-The most basic features vanilla extract, which allows for the bold and toasty sesame flavor to shine.
+There are different ways you can tweak regina cookies depending upon family tradition and preference.
+The most basic features vanilla extract, which allows for a bolder sesame flavor to shine.
 I have a soft spot for this way as it was how my grandma and great aunts made them.

-Other Italian sesame cookies are flavored with anise or orange zest.
+Other versions of Italian sesame cookies are flavored with anise and/or orange zest.
 I've tested this recipe with both of those flavorings (what work!) and find them just as delicious, too.
 The recipe card includes all options.

 - When toasting sesame seeds, stay close by to the pan as they can go from fragrant and lightly golden to the verge of burnt very quickly.